 The first two years of your child’s life is essential for proper growth and development1.
 Establishing dietary patterns early on will help you in the long run.
 Therefore, let your child try out different toddler food recipes in Singapore repeatedly, even though they may not like them the first time.
 After all, it may take some time for them to get used to the taste and texture of new food.
 One tip for mums: mix the toddler food with something that your toddler already likes2.

-It is also important to give it time before re-introducing the toddler food that your child did not like the first time as part of your plan for toddler food recipes in Singapore.
+It is also important to give it time before re-introducing the toddler food that your child did not like the first time.
 Letting him or her choose which foods to try and even giving opportunities to be involved in food preparation can encourage more openness to trying new food.
 Having meals together as a family can also help with being open to healthy meals, as toddlers tend to follow the example set by others, in this case their parents and siblings.
 Bear in mind that it is normal for toddlers to be picky eaters, and the behavior often goes away once your child is about 5 years old2.
 Thus as parents, being patient is key!

 Delicious and Nutritious Toddler Food Recipes in Singapore